Bocete/adsl/README.md

 ADSL - Abstract Data Store Language Parser and Translator
 =========================================================

-This package contains adsl, a Ruby gem for verifying ADSL specifications.
+This package contains `adsl`, a Ruby gem for verifying ADSL specifications.

 Installation
 ------------

+This gem is developed and tested on 32 and 64 bit Linux.
+OS-X compatibility not tested, give it a try and tell us if it works!
+Windows is not supported at this moment.

  - Install Ruby 1.8.7.
-That specific version is required by the libraries we use.
+This specific version is required by the libraries we use.
 We suggest using the [Ruby Version Manager](https://rvm.io/rvm/install/) to manage this installation.
  - [Download and install Spass](http://www.spass-prover.org/download/index.html) and make sure its executable (`bin/SPASS`) on your $PATH
  - Install the `adsl` gem by running `gem install adsl`.
-   You may receive an error while generating documentation for `activesupport`.
-You can avoid it by running `gem install rdoc adsl`.
+   If you receive an error while generating documentation for `activesupport` run `gem install rdoc adsl` instead.

-**Platform compatibility:** This gem is developed and tested on 32 and 64 bit Linux.
-OS-X compatibility not tested, give it a try and tell us if it works!
-Windows incompatible at this moment.

 Usage
 -----